lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/run_SPACEL.md

 ## Configuration Parameters
 The parameters are specified as command-line arguments:
-- `--specimen`: Specimen identifier for output naming
+- `--specimen`: Species name for output naming
-- `--labtracks_id`: Lab tracking identifier for output naming
+- `--dataset_id`: Dataset ID for output naming
 - `--n_neighbors`: Number of neighbors used in clustering (for cluster key naming)
 - `--res`: Resolution parameter used in clustering (for cluster key naming)